navithathotakura/MysecondGitHubExample/README.md

 # MysecondGitHubExample

-Created new Branch for local added some text
+Created new Branch for local added some text more